 2. Making audio recordings of words and sentences

-3. Synagogues and other Jewish organizations with YouTube or Otter.ai accounts correcting their transcripts or allowing a volunteer to do so
+3. Assisting synagogues and other Jewish organizations with YouTube or Otter.ai accounts in correcting their transcripts or allowing a volunteer to do so

 4. Financial contributions